corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-your-dev-env/index.md

     * If you are a Mac user, go to **Preferences** and configure Docker Desktop to have at least 6GB of RAM and use 6 cores.
     * If you are a Windows user, go to **Settings > General** and select the following options: **Expose daemon on tcp://localhost:2375 without TLS** and **Use the WSL 2 based engine**.

-4. Install docker-compose using a shell such as bash, or git bash for windows.
+4. Install Docker Compose using a shell such as Bash, or Git Bash for Windows.